KILTprotocol/demo-mobile-wallet/README.md

 ## Stack & Tools

 This project is built with react-native and is written in TypeScript.
 Utilities such as prettier, eslint and commit linting are set up.

+For storage and state management, we combine [redux-persist](https://github.com/rt2zz/redux-persist) with [react-native-keychain](https://github.com/oblador/react-native-keychain) (for encrypted data).

 ## Dev setup